Korean, Edit

 Purpose 2. snRNA-seq captures more various RNA, including introns, pre-mRNA, non-coding RNA, compared to scRNA-seq.

-Spatial Sequencing ( Supplement)
+Spatial Omics ( Supplement)

 image

 Figure 8.
-Overview of spatial sequencing
+Overview of spatial omics

 image